adriano-de-ruvo/atp-rankings/README.md

 ## Overview

-This project tracks how accurately different people predicted the ATP men's tennis rankings.
+This project tracks how accurately different players predicted the ATP men's tennis rankings.
 The application:

 1. Fetches current ATP rankings data from the ATP Tour website
 2. Compares these actual rankings against predictions made by multiple participants